Corporate responsibility management at PHM Group

 Small local operators combined with the safety requirements of a large Group

-Our locally operating companies benefit the most from the support of a large Group.
-In 2022 and 2023, we will develop and harmonise the safety management of the Group and its companies.
-As a Group, we set ambitious goals for developing occupational safety with the aim of establishing a work life with zero occupational accidents.
+Our locally operating companies benefit the most from the support of a large Group as we develop and harmonise the safety management of the Group and its companies.
+Our target is to reduce the number of occupational accidents by 50% each year, compared to the previous year.
 The purpose of the Group’s support functions is to produce the locally operating companies with the know-how and support required for the development of safety and achieving the set goals.

 The cornerstones of establishing safety in the work that we do are competent and motivated supervisors, employees who have been trained in their tasks and how to carry them out safely, familiar and inspected working environments and high-quality working tools and equipment that are suited to the work.
 The Group management monitors the development of safety through regular reporting and internal auditing.

 As a Group, we report and investigate all accidents at work and elsewhere.
-In 2022 and 2023, we will be expanding and automating our occupational safety reporting.
+In early 2023, we implemented a new occupational safety reporting system.
 Our employees are encouraged to report any observed occupational safety deficiencies and deviations.
 All reports are investigated and used in the development of safety.
-Opportunities for reporting safety observations and the personnel development suggestions will also be developed in 2023.

 Corporate responsibility reporting